kornelski/pngquant/lib/MANUAL.md

 Returns object that will hold initial settings (attributes) for the library.
 The object should be freed using `liq_attr_destroy()` after it's no longer needed.

-Returns `NULL` in the unlikely case that the library cannot run on the current machine (e.g. the library has been compiled for SSE2-capable x86 CPU and run on VIA C3 CPU).
+Returns `NULL` in the unlikely case that the library cannot run on the current machine (e.g. the library has been compiled for SSE-capable x86 CPU and run on VIA C3 CPU).

 ----